yenvanio/UOIT-Year-3-Notes/Semester 2/Operating Systems.md

 <a name="Lecture5"></a>
 ## Lecture 5 - Process Synchronization
+- **Cooperating Process**: Can affect or be affected by other processes in the system
+- Processes can execute concurrently or in parallel
+  - Might be interrupted: ending in partial execution
+  - Concurrent data sharing may cause inconsistencies

 ### Race Condition
 - Two processes try to change the value of the data at the same time